chaseroll/Academic-Notes/README.md

-Hello, welcome to the best notes you have ever seen! :)
+The greatest notes ever created. :)